 This group is a space for trans* and gender diverse students to gain more support and a sense of community related to gender identity.
 This group emphasizes group participation, mutual respect, and inclusivity.
 Facilitated by Beit Gorski & Chloe Wright

 The group welcomes FTM and MTF spectrum individuals, genderqueer persons, intersex folks, and those questioning their gender identity.
-Screening is required.
+Advanced screening is required prior to attendance.
 Screenings can be set up by contacting Beit Gorski at Beit.Gorski@colostate.edu or at 970-491-2244.

 Wellness Workshops (not therapy)

 Wellness workshops are community events that are facilitated by CSU Health Network counselors in partnership with various student support offices.
 These workshops are designed for students who want the opportunity to connect with others in an educational and community focused format in a non-therapy environment.
 These groups are hosted outside of Counseling Services.

 Friday May 4, June 4, July 2, August 6 , 3:00- 4:00 PM

 Facilitated by Beit Gorksi, Pride's Counseling Center Liaison